Conjugate queries can help: Simulating state preparation unitaries with copies of the state

 Second, we show how to convert copies of a pure state $\ket{\psi}$ to a reflection about the state $2\proj{\psi} - I$ (\cref{lem:qpca}).
 We do this with quantum principal component analysis~\cite{lmr14,klloy17}, commonly seen in the algorithms literature.
 In the complexity and cryptography literature, a different algorithm for this task more common: reflect $\ket{\psi} \dots \ket{\psi} \ket{\varphi}$ about the symmetric subspace, and then trace out the first $n$ registers \cite[Lemma 42]{aru14}; \cite[Theorem 5]{jls18}; \cite[Proposition 5.1]{gz25}.
 This is arguably cleaner, but is suboptimal, requiring a quadratically worse $\bigO{1/\delta^2}$ copies to implement a channel which is $\delta$-close to a reflection.

 The first two lemmas are enough to prove \cref{thm:useless} for pure states.
 To get it for mixed states, we show how to convert copies of a mixed state to copies of a random purification of the state (\cref{lem:purify}).
 This parallels results of Soleimanifar and Wright~\cite{sw22} and Chen, Wang, and Zhang~\cite{cwz24}; the main difference is that the perspective of these works is different.
-In some sense, these works view these techniques as removing the purification, whereas we view them as an algorithm to add it back in.
-This change in perspective highlights the counter-intuitiveness of this claim.
+These works do not give a purification algorithm.
+Instead, they prove lower bounds, showing that we can remove the dependence on purifications from algorithms for certain kinds of problems.
+We prove an upper bound, so we identify precisely why we may not need purifications: there is an algorithm which produces purifications without any loss.
+This change in perspective strengthens this claim and highlights its counter-intuitiveness.
 We typically imagine a purification of a mixed state to be a stronger resource than the mixed state itself.
 This results shows that purifications are only useful if they come with structure: a random purification is not helpful.

+A similar result on random purification was also proved independently and concurrently by Ananth and Goldin~\cite{ag25}.
+Their algorithm requires no representation theory to understand, but incurs an error of $n^2 / d$, where $n$ is the number of samples to purify and $d$ is the dimension of the sample; our algorithm is exact, and can be implemented to arbitrarily high precision on a quantum computer.

-\begin{remark}[Relationship to prior results] There are several similar results which appear prior in the literature.
+\begin{remark}[Comparison of \cref{thm:useless} to prior results] There are several similar results which appear prior in the literature.
 Notably, \cref{thm:useless} for \emph{pure states} has appeared in the work of Goldin and Zhandry~\cite{gz25}, proceeding along the same lines as we do, and getting a complexity of $\bigO{q^2 / \eps^2}$ samples to simulate $q$ queries.
 They use these results to understand the cryptographic model where parties are given a common Haar-random state; we recast it as a more general statement about state preparation unitaries.

 In the quantum algorithms literature, it is well known that copies of a state $\sigma$ can be used to simulate forward and inverse queries to a block-encoding of $\sigma$, using the language of the QSVT framework~\cite{gslw18}.
 This has been used to relate the strength of the block-encoding model to the state model~\cite{gp22,wz23,wz25}.
 However, having a block-encoding to a state $\sigma$ is significantly weaker than having access to a state preparation unitary of $\sigma$: it's not even clear how to use block-encodings of $\sigma$ to prepare $\sigma$, even when it is pure.
 It is surprising to us that this relatively weak statement can be strengthened so greatly with the two lemmas applying the acorn trick. \end{remark}